BillJr99/Ursinus-WebMobile-Fall2020/_pages/Labs/lab-covidplotlybrowser.md

 ```

 ## Step 3: Plotting COVID Data
 Name your two arrays `xarr` and `yarr` for your dates and positive test counts, respectively.
 You can use the following layout to plot your values in plot.ly.
 Feel free to create your own layout; however, I have provided this one here so that you do not have to manually configure all the settings.
+Visit [this page](https://currentmillis.com/) to get the current time in milliseconds since the epoch, which you can use to populate your x-axis `range` variable to plot to the current date.

 ```javascript
 trace = {